Are you always looking for ways to improve yourself and embrace new challenges?

 Your answer to these questions might reveal whether you have a growth or a fixed mindset.
+Bear with us, even if you’ve found that you currently have a fixed mindset, but wanting to improve and shift to a growth mindset, it’s possible!
 In the book Mindset, the researcher Carol Dweck argues about the difference between the two.

 Oh… but that does mean you’re guilty of having a fixed mindset?
 Definitely, not.

 We form beliefs about our ability as early as preschool age.
 If you were praised for intelligence and born capacities and told as a child, “You’re so smart!” you have probably developed a fixed mindset.
 This happens because the child focuses on what cannot be changed instead of the possibilities for improvement and development.
 Instead, if your parents and teachers praised the process and effort through phrases like, “Wow!
-You worked really hard on this project”, you are more likely to have a growth mindset.
+You worked really hard on this project”, or “I can clearly see that you’ve put lots of effort in delivering this project” you are more likely to have a growth mindset.

 The good news is that you can learn it.
 Anyone can change the way they think and start viewing themselves as capable of growth.

 – Nurture radical transparency: growth mindset people are aware of their limitations, frustrations, and mistakes, but they also recognise their strengths, desires, and improvements.
-Don’t shy away from self-reflection.
+Don’t shy away from self-discovery.

 – Take on new challenges.
 Challenging yourself is one of the best ways to develop a growth mindset.
 When you push your boundaries, you start seeing yourself as capable of more than you thought possible.
 Forming a new habit is a great example.